outsidedav/swift/backend/developinglocally.md

 ```
 curl -sL https://ibm.biz/idt-installer | bash
 ```
-{:codeblock}
+{: codeblock}

-See [Setting up the IBM Cloud Developer Tools CLI](/docs/cli/idt/setting_up_idt.html) to learn more about the set-up and use of the {{site.data.keyword.dev_cli_notm}}.
+See [Setting up the IBM Cloud Developer Tools CLI](/docs/cli/idt/setting_up_idt.html) to learn more about the configuration and use of the {{site.data.keyword.dev_cli_notm}}.

 ## Retrieving the service credentials

-After you clone your application from Git, you must retrieve the credentials for services that are bound to your application, as they are not stored in the git repo for your application.
+After you clone your application from Git, you must retrieve the credentials for services that are bound to your application, as they aren't stored in the Git repo for your application.
 Retrieving the credentials allows the use of bound services.
 You can easily download the credentials by running the following command in the root of the application directory:
 ```
 ibmcloud dev get-credentials
 ```
-{:codeblock}
+{: codeblock}

 ## Building, running, and deploying your application